-- ASCII format: Select to create the PDF file using ASCII characters (instead of the usual 8bit binary format).
+- ASCII format: Select to create the PDF file using ASCII characters (instead of the usual 8-bit binary format).
 This option produces a file suitable for transmission over a 7-bit ASCII link.
 This option is useful if the PDFs need to be opened in a text editor, sent across networks, or sent via email using a program that does not support binary files.
 This option also generates smaller files. - Compress text and line art: Select to compress the text and line work in the file using the Flate compression filter.
-Flate is a compression method that works well on elements with large areas of single colors or repeating patterns, as well as on black-and-white elements that contain repeating patterns. - Auto-rotate pages: Select to automatically rotate pages based on the orientation of the text or DSC comments. - Optimize for fast web view: Select to minimize file size and facilitate page downloading. - Title: Enter a title for the document.
+Flate is a compression method that works well on elements with large areas of single colors or repeating patterns, as well as on black-and-white elements that contain repeating patterns. - Auto-rotate pages: Select to automatically rotate pages based on the orientation of the text or DSC comments. - Optimize for file size: Select to minimize file size and facilitate quick downloading and viewing of web pages. - This option can lead to a significant reduction in the size of the PDF, but it may also add a certain amount of time to the process.
+It should only be unchecked if the timing of the process is critical and it needs to be done quickly, but keep in mind that the resulting PDF may be much larger than it should be and may even be too large for OL Connect Workflow to handle. - Title: Enter a title for the document.
 If you leave this box empty, the document's name will be used as the document's title.
 Since this is a variable property box, you may use variables and data selections and let OL Connect Workflow interpret this information at runtime. - Author: You may enter the name of the author of the document.
 Since this is a variable property box, you may use variables and data selections and let OL Connect Workflow interpret this information at run-time. - Subject: You may enter the subject of the document.
 Since this is a variable property box, you may use variables and data selections and let OL Connect Workflow interpret this information at run-time.
 Note that if you use a data selection in this box, you must be sure that the data that will be selected at run-time will not contain any parentheses, as this would cause the task to fail.
-If you suspect that the data may contain parentheses, you should use a Run Script action task (see Run Script Action Task Property) with a Strip () function to strip them out. - Keywords: You may enter keywords for the document.
-Since this is a variable property box, you may use variables and data selections and let OL Connect Workflow interpret this information at run-time. - Monochrome images group - Compression: Select the compression to use for the monochrome images.
-Flate compression is lossless, so no data is lost during compression.
-Flate Mono works well on images with large areas of solid shades or repeating patterns, such as screen shots and simple images created with paint or drawing programs.
-CCITT typically yields the best compression of monochrome images.
-It is the compression method developed for fax transmissions.
-Note that configurations that were created with an earlier version of OL Connect Workflow and that included tasks set not to use any compression will by default be set to use the Flate compression method.
+If you suspect that the data may contain parentheses, you should use a Run Script action task (see Run Script Action Task Property) with a Strip () function to strip them out.

+• Keywords: You may enter keywords for the document.
+Since this is a variable property box, you may use variables and data selections and let OL Connect Workflow interpret this information at run-time.